hashicorp/terraform-container-deploy-nomad/README.md

 ## Conclusion
-This post shows how easy it is to deploy Nomad applications using Terraform, and we hope you can see how this could be applied to your continuous delivery workflow.
+This post shows how easy it is to deploy Nomad services using Terraform, and we hope you can see how this could be applied to your continuous delivery workflow.
+The simple example in this post has only shown a small part of the capabilities of Nomad jobs, to learn more about this please see the [Nomad Job documentation](https://www.nomadproject.io/docs/job-specification/index.html)

 These features are not limited to Nomad, Terraform also supports other schedulers like Kubernetes and Docker Swarm!